 At a minimum, I’ve only selected airlines that allow pets to fly in the passenger cabin.
 If pets are only permitted to fly in the cargo hold on the airline, no matter how good the reputation of the airline and their pet facilities, I’ve left it off this list.

 However, in addition to allowing pets in the cabin, I’ve looked for the best airlines that go at least one step further.
-They may have generous weight allowances for pets, offer options for larger pets to fly in the cabin, allow you to buy an extra seat for pets, let you bring on a pet stroller for free, or make it easy to make a booking for your pet.
+They may have generous weight allowances for pets, offer options for larger pets to fly in the cabin, allow you to buy an extra seat for pets, let you bring on a pet stroller for free, or provide extra facilities at their airports for pets.

 Some of these airlines I’ve flown on myself, while other airlines are regularly praised by other pet owners for pet travel.